ant-design/ant-design-mobile/src/components/check-list/index.en.md

 # CheckList

+Checklist operation.

+## When to use

+Select one or more of a set of list items.

 The bottom layer of `CheckList` is implemented based on `List`, which is a list that can be checked.

 <code src="./demos/demo1.tsx"></code>